Lecture: Monday, Wednesday, and Friday 1:10 - 2:00 PM, in HH 439

 If exceptional circumstances cause an exam or homework to be missed, these must be explained BEFORE the due date.
 Any assignment submitted under a student's name which is not in fact the work of that student will receive zero credit.
 The student's name will be referred to the University's Office of Student Conduct.

 SF State fosters a campus free of sexual violence including sexual harassment, domestic violence, dating violence, stalking, and/or any form of sex or gender discrimination.
-If you disclose a personal experience of such violence, the instructor is required to notify the Dean of Students.
-To disclose confidentially, contact either The SAFE Place (415-338-2208; http://www.sfsu.edu/~safe_plc/ ) OR Counseling and Psychological Services Center (415-338-2208;http://psyservs.sfsu.edu/ ).
+If you disclose a personal experience of such violence, the instructor is required to notify the the Title IX Coordinator by completing the report form available at http://titleix.sfsu.edu, emailing email@example.com or calling 338-2032.
+To disclose any such violence confidentially, contact The SAFE Place - (415) 338-2208; http://www.sfsu.edu/~safe_plc/ OR Counseling and Psychological Services Center - (415) 338-2208; http://psyservs.sfsu.edu/.
 For more information on your rights and available resources: http://titleix.sfsu.edu